wylieburt/wylieburt.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+My client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.

 The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and comms.